Logic-Xcution/Kickoff-To-Open-Source/README.md

 Maintainer - [@MadhavBahlMD](https://github.com/MadhavBahlMD/)

 First time open source seems very confusing.
-Beginners are generally overwhelmed and say "What Is This!?".

 So, here's a practise environment for your first contribution :D

+**NOTE - CONTRIIBUTION TO THIS REPO IS NOT COUNTED AS A HACKTOBERFEST CONTRIBUTION.
+THIS IS JUST FOR PRACTICE.**

-Also, you can see the presentation slides of `Kickoff To Opensource` here: [madhavbahl.tech/opensource/](http://madhavbahl.tech/opensource/)
+Also, you can see the presentation slides of `Kickoff To Opensource` here: [madhavbahl.tech/hacktoberfest2021/](http://madhavbahl.tech/hacktoberfest2021)

 ## Let's Start!